Webhook handling

 The default delivery behavior reflected in this portal is:

-- authorization decision requests require a valid response within 3 seconds
+- initial authorization requests require a valid response within 3 seconds

 - follow-up authorization correction, reversal, and presentment deliveries may be retried every 60 seconds